 - Only the BT81X/FT81X series EVE is supported.
+FT80X Series EVE is NOT supported

+- The C code editor in ESD does not support the following features:

+- o Code completion

+- o Column mode

+- Line bookmarking

+- o Error and Warning Marks

+- o Structure Visualizer

+- Word Wrap

+- Expand and collapse blocks of code.

+- Highlighting of multiple selected text portions

-FT80X Series EVE is NOT supported - The C code editor in ESD does not support all the features of a code editor. - If the project file path is too long (i.e. more than 512 bytes), ESD may have a problem opening it.
+- If the project file path is too long (i.e., more than 512 bytes), ESD may have a problem opening it.
 The typical error message is shown below: